Store items are purchased via Bandcamp.

 The Breaking challenges convention in a way that earns the group an edge and authenticity.
 The songs are deliberate and gripping, and the band uses their contradicting influences to great advantage.
 Front-man Adam Sweeney's penchant for brooding minor-key introspection collides with lead guitarist Tim Karplus' affinity for mainstream pop hooks, while bassist Rick Bouvette ties it all together with a punchy low end.
 The band crafts original songs with mass appeal that remain firmly rooted in the alt rock tradition of the Cascadian glory days.

-At once original and strikingly familiar, their debut LP is reminiscent of early Radiohead, R.E.M., Live and Foo Fighters.
+At once original and strikingly familiar, their debut LP is reminiscent of early Radiohead, R.E.M., Oasis and U2's Achtung Baby.

 With two exploratory EPs under their belts, the band has landed on their definitive sound and channeled it into a debut full-length record, released in 2017.
 The Breaking has been bringing their energy-infused live shows to venues around the west coast from their native Portland, Oregon.